Since 1990, Paul Paquet has been active in the world of trivia

 we're taking the credit.
 We're just saying ...

 - Paul the Player: As part of the dreaded trivia

 team known as the Plush Toy of Darkness, Paul has won more than $1000 in

 cash and prizes since 2002 at local trivia events.
-Paul used to play NTN as WLDCAT and participates in both Learned League and 2020.
+Paul used to play NTN as WLDCAT and participates in Learned League, Online Quiz League and several other formats.